-Richard “Bigo” Barnett, 60, of Gravette, Ark., was arrested Friday in Bentonville, Ark., on multiple criminal charges related to his actions during Wednesday’s riot.
+Richard “Bigo” Barnett, 60, of Gravette, Ark., was arrested Jan.
+8 in Bentonville, Ark., on multiple criminal charges related to his actions during the riot.

 During the siege, Barnett was photographed sitting in Pelosi’s office with his feet on her desk.
 He told reporters afterward that he left her a “nasty note” and was photographed with an envelope bearing the House speaker’s name.
 (He insisted he didn’t steal it, telling a New York Times reporter: “I left a quarter on her desk.”)

 Barnett was charged with knowingly entering or remaining in any restricted building or grounds without lawful authority, violent entry and disorderly conduct on Capitol grounds, and theft of public money, property or records.
-He is scheduled to make his initial appearance in federal court on Tuesday, and will ultimately be extradited to Washington, D.C.
+He made his initial appearance in federal court on Jan.
+12, and will ultimately be extradited to Washington, D.C.